mamanambiya/specification-v2-default-schemas/README.md

-# Default Scehmas for Beacon v2.0
+# Default Schemas for Beacon v2.0
 Schemas to be used as default by Beacon v2.0